arbor-sim/arbor/doc/python/labels.rst

     d = arbor.label_dict({'dend': '(tag 3)'})

     # The definition of a label can be overwritten with a definition of the
-    # same type, in this case a region.
+    # same type, in this case, a region.
     d['dend'] = '(join (tag 3) (tag 4))'

     # However, a region can't be overwritten by a locset, or vice-versa.